james-willett/james-willett.com/content/posts/gatling/gatling-complete-guide/index.md

 ---

 [[info]]
-| This post is a complete, detailed and exhaustive guide to proficiently using Gatling for load testing.
+| This post is a complete, detailed and exhaustive tutorial guide to proficiently using Gatling for load testing.
 Also check out my [Gatling Video Tutorials on YouTube](https://www.youtube.com/channel/UCWznCtwNQeqrgZUSWss4XJw), where I explain these concepts in further detail.

-# Overview
+# Overview of this Gatling Load Testing Tutorial

 Need to do some load testing of your HTTP application server?
 Gatling is a great tool for the job!
+This blog post on Gatling load testing will be a heavily involved and in-depth tutorial.
+By the end of this tutorial, you will have a solid grasp of using Gatling for your next load testing project.

 No idea what Gatling is?
 Check out my [Gatling Introduction](./gatling-introduction) post first.
 But to summarise: